The author uses the word "immediacy" (line 39) most likely in order to express

 Reply

-Ravion July 23, 2019
+Ravi on July 23, 2019

 @Troy,

-I recommend reviewing the curriculum on quantifiers, as there are many examples there that show you how to solve for the missing premise.
-The video lectures will also help you to internalize the strategies for solving these questions.
+examples there that show you how to solve for the missing premise.
+The

-For specific questions, let us know by posting questions to the message board for the questions you're wanting further clarification on so we can help.
+on so we can help.
 Let us know if you have any other questions!